Kraymer/excommito/_posts/2022-09-17-book_chess_problem_to_lichess_ocr.md

 Here is how I proceed to practise book exercises using Lichess etudes :

-1- create and etude on Lichess named after the book
+1- create a study on Lichess named after the book
 2- open [Chessvision.ai](https://chessvision.ai/) application on your smartphone and take a picture of the checkboard
-3- click the ☰ button and press _Etude_, select the aforementioned etude
+3- click the ☰ button and press _Study_, select the aforementioned study
 4- scroll down and click ⚙ to edit the name of the created chapter